-As a rule, people who have smoked for a longer period of time and those who smoke at a higher volume (a larger number of cigarettes in a day) have the greatest likelihood of nicotine withdrawal symptoms.
-Symptoms may also be made worse at certain times of day or in certain places.
-Your mind may unconsciously associate a variety of places, people, or times with smoking and set off a trigger to smoke.
+People who have smoked for a longer period of time or smoked a large number of cigarettes in a day are more likely to experience withdrawal symptoms.
+Your symptoms might be worse at certain times of day or in certain places.
+Your mind may also associate a variety of places, people, or times of day with smoking.

 Nicotine can improve mood and may give you a false sense of well-being.
 Without the drug, you may begin to feel slightly depressed.
 Thirty minutes of exercise each day can help beat the sagging feeling of fatigue and depression by boosting natural “feel-good” endorphins in your body.
 Exercise may also help you sleep better.
-For the best results, avoid exercising right before you turn in; give yourself three to four hours of downtime before you go to bed.
+For best results, avoid exercising right before you go to bed.
+Give yourself three to four hours of downtime before you go to bed.

 Your body is going through a lot of change as it works to rid itself of the nicotine dependence.
-If you feel more tired or sleepy, it is OK to take a nap or go to bed a bit earlier.
-Your body still detoxes while you are asleep.
+It’s normal to feel extra tired while you are going through nicotine withdrawal.
+Take naps, or go to bed earlier.
+Your body still detoxes while you’re asleep.

-If you replace your cravings for nicotine with food, you may see the number on the scale increase.
+Sometimes people gain weight when they are trying to quit smoking, because they try to satisfy their cravings for a cigarette with food.
 This is another reason people put off quitting — fear of gaining weight.
 Find a distraction other than food when you begin craving a cigarette.
-You might try playing a game, reading your favorite website, or going for a run.
+You might try playing a game, reading your favorite website, or going for a walk.
 The goal is to get yourself away from the temptation and busy focusing on a different idea.

 Make Your Life Smoke-Free

 Ask friends and family members to respect your new lifestyle and refrain from smoking around you.
-This may mean asking them to smoke only outside and not in your house or car.
-You remove your temptation, and you may also encourage them to rethink their habit.
-It can be a win-win.
+This may mean asking them to smoke only outside, and not in your house or car.

 In the past, you turned to cigarettes as a quick pick-me-up when times were stressful — but no more.
 Now you have to find techniques to deal with everyday stress in a healthier way.
-Physical activity—walking, cleaning the house, or gardening—can help you reduce your stress while keeping your mind off any cravings.
-Deep-breathing techniques or meditation can help you find calm and avoid taking stress out in less constructive ways.
+Physical activity, such as walking, cleaning the house, or gardening can help you reduce your stress while keeping your mind off of nicotine cravings.
+Deep breathing techniques or meditation can help you find calm and avoid taking stress out in less constructive ways.
 Whatever way you find works best for you, remember to turn to that when you need to let off some steam.

 Turn to Your Accountability Partner

 Be honest, and tell them about your withdrawal.
-Also, let them know the rationalizations you’re making: “Just one cigarette won’t set me back too much” or “I’ll smoke a cigarette just this once to get through this craving.”
+Let them know the rationalizations you’re making: “Just one cigarette won’t set me back too much” or “I’ll smoke a cigarette just this once to get through this craving.”

 Your partner can help you identify ways you are sabotaging your quit-smoking plan, and can provide the support and encouragement to get through the craving.

 Congratulations!
 You have reached a milestone.
 You made it a whole day without smoking.
 Reward yourself when you reach your goals — a day, a week, a month, six months of being cigarette-free.
 That way, when you are telling yourself “one cigarette won’t hurt,” you can focus on the prize you have set up as celebration for being strong.
 Treat yourself to some downtime — maybe indulge in a bubble bath, slip away to watch your favorite TV show, or take yourself out to a movie.
-And plan for tomorrow’s mini celebration so you will have something to look forward to when a craving sets in.
+Plan ahead for tomorrow’s mini celebration so you will have something to look forward to when a craving sets in.